![]() |

 used to quickly determine whether an internal injury appears to

-contribute to the hedgehog’s gait difficulty.
-Hedgehogs can also
+contribute to the symptoms.
+Hedgehogs can

 develop problems with excessive bone calcification, leading to